KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - A line in k_hjuh_dialog.dlg was inaccessible: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - Bacca's Blade Hilt script would sometimes not allow you to receive it: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 - Canderous's personal quest is bugged
-- Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
 - Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
 - Giving Freyyr the sword blade in the Shadowlands didn't remove it from the inventory (Reported by ebmar) [ISSUE #43](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/43)
 - Griff sometimes wouldn't spawn in the Sand People Enclave